raswonders/sudoku-cruncher/README.md

 # Sudoku cruncher app

-This is sudoku solver, originally create as a HackWeekly's [hackathon project](https://github.com/Hack-Weekly/tangerine-moose-sudoku) I participated on.
-I improved upon it little further - adding visual polish and gaming aspect.
+Idea for this is sudoku solver, originated from HackWeekly's [hackathon project](https://github.com/Hack-Weekly/tangerine-moose-sudoku) I participated on.
+As core dev on team I had further improved upon it, once hackathon was over - I had turned it into a game and added some visual polish.

 ## Table of contents